 Diazepam, and Flurazepam.
 Violation of this law is a Class E crime.
 Furnishing is a class C crime.

-Violation to this raw is a Class E crime.
-Furnishing is a class C of Schedule Z drugs are drugs such as Marijuana and Synthetic cannabinoids including; K-2, Spice, Cloud.
+Schedule Z drugs are drugs such as Marijuana and Synthetic cannabinoids including; K-2, Spice, Cloud.

 Violation of this law is a Class E crime.
 Furnishing is a class C crime.

 POSSESSION OF A USABLE AMOUNT OF MARIJUANA